collective/collective.spaces/README.rst

 #.
 Each workspace should be able to be self-managed
 #.
 Each workspace can be allowed limited customisation
 #.
 Workspaces should be all contained within a single Plone site
+#.
+Desire for a template to be easily customisable, with arbitrary content
+   attached within Plone.

 Installation
 ============